Nestpebble/femtofox/Femtofox_hardware/Ordering_Femtofox_PCBs.md

  - Removal of order number marks (there is no anchor information provided in the Gerber files to limit where it is placed)
 4. Select the PCB assembly option
 5. Upload the BOM file and Pick & Place file to the relevant boxes on the next page.
 6. Check which parts you actually require, and those that are in stock.
-For example, the
+If an item is no longer available, it is worth reviewing the specs for the original part and finding an alternative.
+Pay special care that replacement conn

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5ODU2MTU3MDZdfQ==
+eyJoaXN0b3J5IjpbMjA0NzgyMjM5N119
 -->